 Interestingly, the cannabinoid dose also helped reduce the intensity of pain in chronic cluster headache sufferers, but only if they had a childhood history of migraines.
 If they didn’t, the treatment proved ineffective.
 These results show that cannabinoids are approximately as effective as current drugs on the market in preventing and treating migraines and headaches.

 There is a lot of evidence that suggests that both CBD and THC can help reduce and manage chronic pain.
 Both of these cannabinoids bind to receptors in the brain responsible for the sensation and reduction of pain.
-While many studies confirm the link with chronic pain reduction and CBD/THC, fewer have looked at the impact of these compounds on headaches and migraines.
+While many studies confirm the link between chronic pain reduction and CBD/THC, fewer have looked at the impact of these compounds on headaches and migraines.
 Most studies have looked at existing cases or gotten information from medical marijuana clinics, and these studies suggest that marijuana may be effective for treating chronic migraines and headaches.
 Small scale studies show that using CBD for headaches is approximately as effective as traditional over-the-counter or prescription medications.

 As more studies delve deeper into the question of whether CBD can help decrease the pain or frequency of migraines, a clearer picture of the efficacy of CBD will emerge.
 For now, there is a good theoretical foundation for believing that it helps with migraine pain, but the truth of the matter is still unclear.

-Question: Can CBD help in Migraine problems?
+Question: Can CBD help with Migraine problems?

 Answer: Hypothesis suggests that using cannabinoids like CBD can alleviate migraine problems.